Screenwriting: Theory and Practice

 Course learning outcomes

-• Analyse creative, critical, and theoretical texts related to different screenwriting forms, informed by the global and historical contexts of their production
+• Analyse creative, critical, and theoretical texts related to different screenwriting forms, informed by an understanding of the national and historical contexts of their production